JiscSD/rdss-preservica-adaptor/README.md

 # rdss-preservica-adaptor
 Adaptor service for publishing to Preservica.

+Note that the Preservica Adaptor will attempt to read from a Kinesis Stream created by the Message Broker component.
+Therefore, the Message Broker MUST be deployed to the target environment BEFORE this component.

 ## Service Information
 Preservica DOI records are created/updated/removed based upon the [message payloads](https://github.com/JiscRDSS/rdss-message-api-docs/tree/master/messages/metadata) published to the input kinesis stream.
 Records are uploaded to/removed from the UoJ Preservica autoupload S3 bucket.